varuntej0007/quantum-secure-messenger/README.md

 # Quantum Secure Messenger

-A messenger where the AES encryption key is derived from **real quantum-beacon randomness** combined with a **post-quantum key exchange** — with every step, including when the quantum source itself is unavailable, shown honestly to the user instead of faked.

-Built for the Light Rider Qualification Contest.
+A messenger where the AES encryption key is derived from real quantum-beacon randomness combined with a post-quantum key exchange, built for the Light Rider Qualification Contest.

+**Demo video:** [link added here -- unlisted YouTube / Drive link]

+*(Note: the live demo runs on a Raspberry Pi 5 and depends on a physical LED and local network access, so it isn't hosted as a permanent public URL.
+The video above shows a full, real run of the working system.)*

 ---

-## What it does

-Alice and Bob want to exchange an encrypted message without ever transmitting the encryption key itself over the network.
-This app does that live, using:
+## What algorithms/technologies this uses, and why each one was chosen

+### 1. CURBy quantum entropy beacon (`random.colorado.edu`)
-1. **CURBy** (`random.colorado.edu`) — a public quantum randomness beacon run by CU Boulder / NIST, based on measuring entangled photon pairs at two separated detectors.
+A public randomness beacon operated by CU Boulder / NIST, built on measuring entangled photon pairs at two detectors ~100m apart.
+The statistical correlations in the results can be shown, via Bell's theorem, to not have been predetermined by any classical hidden mechanism -- a categorically stronger unpredictability guarantee than ordinary hardware noise (a TRNG).
-2. **ML-KEM-768** — a NIST-standardized post-quantum key encapsulation
-   mechanism, so the key exchange itself stays secure even against a future quantum computer.
-3. **AES-256-GCM** — standard authenticated encryption for the actual message.

-The quantum entropy isn't just displayed — it's mixed into the final AES key via HKDF, alongside the ML-KEM shared secret.
-Even in a hypothetical worst case where one input were weak, the other still contributes real security.
+**Why it matters:** every cryptographic key is only as strong as the randomness that generated it.
+A predictable random-number source is a security hole regardless of how strong the encryption algorithm around it is -- this has caused real historical breaches.
+Sourcing entropy from a physically-certified process closes that gap at the root.

+**What we found and how we handled it:** CURBy's live quantum source is currently offline for a relocation/upgrade -- we verified this ourselves (fetched the same round twice, confirmed the data was identical, unchanged since August 2025).
+Rather than hide this or block the whole app on it, we mix the CURBy pulse (real, even if currently stale) with fresh local randomness + a timestamp, and disclose which mode is active (`curby-quantum` / `curby-classical` / `local-fallback`) everywhere in the UI.
+The architecture needs zero code changes to pick up live quantum randomness again once CURBy's upgrade completes.

+### 2. Statistical entropy health check (custom, `entropy_analysis.py`)
+Before trusting the fetched bytes, we run three basic sanity checks: bit balance, Shannon entropy (bits/byte), and serial correlation between consecutive bytes.

+**Why it matters:** this is a simplified version of the same category of check defined formally in **NIST SP 800-90B**, the real standard for validating physical entropy sources before they're trusted for cryptographic use.
+Real validation needs far larger samples (SP 800-90B requires roughly 1,000,000+ samples and several different min-entropy estimators) -- our check is disclosed as indicative only, not a certified result, but demonstrates the right category of thinking.

+### 3. ML-KEM-768 (NIST-standardized post-quantum key exchange)
+Classical key exchange (e.g. Diffie-Hellman) relies on math problems that a sufficiently powerful quantum computer could solve quickly via Shor's algorithm.
+Data encrypted today with classical-only key exchange could be harvested now and decrypted later once such hardware exists ("harvest now, decrypt later").
+ML-KEM is built on different math (lattice-based problems) believed hard even for quantum computers, and was standardized by NIST in 2024.

+**Why it matters here:** this keeps the key exchange itself quantum-resistant, independent of whether the entropy source is quantum.

+### 4. HKDF-SHA3-256 (key derivation)
+A standardized method (built on HMAC) for combining multiple secret inputs of different origin -- here, the ML-KEM shared secret and the CURBy entropy -- into a single, properly-sized, uniformly strong key, without either input leaking a weakness through to the output.

+**Why it matters:** this is what makes the quantum entropy *cryptographically load-bearing* rather than just displayed on screen -- it's mathematically mixed into the actual session key, so it materially contributes to the final security, not just the UI narrative.

+### 5. AES-256-GCM (message encryption)
+Industry-standard authenticated symmetric encryption.
+"Authenticated" means it doesn't just hide the message -- it cryptographically detects if the ciphertext was tampered with in transit (verified live in the demo).

+### 6. Physical LED signal (`pi_led.py`)
+The Pi's onboard LED flashes on every entropy fetch, with blink count and timing computed directly from the fetched random bytes -- a small, genuine hardware expression of the actual randomness, not a canned animation.

+---

 ## Architecture